emuell/afseq/docs/src/guide/event.md

 » `event = cycle("[c4 <d#4 d4> g4|g5]")` *arpeggio with variations*

-See [cycles](./cycles.md) for more info about Tidal Cycles support in afseq.
+See [cycles](./cycles.md) for more info about Tidal Cycles support in pattrns.

 ## Examples